 Richard M. Fairbanks, Jr. was the grandson of Indianapolis resident Charles Warren Fairbanks, who built a successful legal practice with a specialty in railroad bankruptcies.
 Charles Warren (C.W.)
 Fairbanks retired from the law and entered politics, where he was highly influential in the Indiana Republican Party.
 In 1897, C.W.
 Fairbanks was elected by Indiana voters to the U.S. Senate.
 He was re-elected in 1903 but resigned in 1904 to join the campaign trail with Theodore Roosevelt.
 Roosevelt was elected President and Fairbanks served as his Vice President from 1905 to 1909.
 Following his service in Washington, D.C., Charles Warren Fairbanks returned to Indianapolis and resumed the practice of law.

 C.W.
 Fairbanks was married to Cornelia Cole Fairbanks and the couple resided in Indianapolis in a brick and cut-stone mansion located at the southwest corner of Thirtieth and North Meridian Streets.
-Cornelia Cole was active in the National Society of the Daughters of the American Republic and was elected vice president general and then president general of the national society.
+Cornelia Cole was active in the National Society of the Daughters of the American Revolution and was elected vice president general and then president general of the national society.
 Together, C.W. and Cornelia Cole Fairbanks raised one daughter and four sons: Adelaide, Warren, Frederick, Richard and Robert.
 Charles Warren Fairbanks (1852-1918) and Cornelia Cole Fairbanks (1852-1913) are buried together at Crown Hill Cemetery in Indianapolis.

 Richard M. Fairbanks, Jr., was born to Richard M. Fairbanks, Sr., on March 27, 1912, at 2939 North Illinois Street, Indianapolis.
 His mother died when he was only five months old, and while his father pursued his career, Richard Jr. was raised by his grandparents and his Aunt Adelaide.
 Richard M. Fairbanks, Jr., known as “Dick” to his family and close friends, attended Park School for boys in Indianapolis, followed by the boarding schools Phillips Andover Academy in Andover, Massachusetts, and Milford School in Milford, Connecticut.
 Dick Fairbanks attended Yale University in New Haven, Connecticut, and returned to Indianapolis in 1931 to marry his childhood sweetheart, Mary Caperton.
 Back in Indianapolis, Dick joined the family newspaper business and began his career as a classified advertisement salesman for The Indianapolis News.
 During World War II, Dick Fairbanks served as an officer on Admiral Chester Nimitz’ staff in the Pacific.